chiaome/chiaome.github.io/_posts/2016-08-10-the-prototype-system-of-visual-analysis.markdown

 *    **For Organizations:** Similarly to **Scholars**, we can extract Organizations' basic information (e.g. name) from publications to generate entities for organization's class.

 #### 2.4 Building Relations Between Entities
 It is one of the most important steps for realizing visual relevance analysis to build relations between entities.
 Already mentioned earlier, our AKB consists three main classes and six relations.
 Like extracting entities, we also can extract relations from the publication's information.
 Each entity is assigned a globally unique *ID*.
-We establish relations through the properties of publications' informations such as authors, organizations.
+We establish relations through the properties of publications' information such as authors, organizations.
 Fig. 2. shows the details.

 <a href="/img/prototype/chiao-entities.jpg" target="\_blank" title="Click to see the big picture "><img src='/img/prototype/chiao-entities.jpg'/></a>
 <center><b>Fig. 2.</b> Building relations Between Entities</center>